fzlsyed/MonteCarlo_PortfolioRiskAnalysis/README.md

 ## Purpose

 I created this tool while evaluating a portfolio I was seriously considering.
 I didn’t just want to know historical averages.
-I wanted to **see the range of possible outcomes** based on actual past behavior — especially given how unpredictable crypto markets can be.
+I wanted to **see the range of possible outcomes** based on actual past behavior; especially given how unpredictable crypto markets can be.

 This project gave me a clearer sense of: